Estimate Time5 min

 Options Greeks

 While choosing the “right” strike price does not ensure that you will make a profit, it may increase your chances of success.
-One tool that can help you get set up in the right lane with the optimal strike price is the option’s Greeks.
+One tool that can help in selecting the strike price is the option's Greeks.

 Greeks are mathematical calculations designed to measure the impact of various factors—such as volatility and the time to expiration, on the price behavior of options.
 One Greek in particular that can help you pick the strike price is delta, which measures an option’s sensitivity to the underlying stock price.